 Ensuring Women and Girls’ Rights to Water and Sanitation Post-2015

 This policy briefing, part of the special MDG series, examines how a post 2015 framework can help ensure women and girls rights to water and sanitation.
-It explores the barriers which continue to prevent women and girls enjoying their basic human rights and looks at how a greater emphasis placed on issues of equity, discrimination, sustainability, politics and local knowledge could help to address these challenges.
 More details

 Voices from the source: Struggles with local water security in Ethiopia